 When it comes to maintaining soft, smooth, well-hydrated skin around your piercings during the winter months, proper aftercare is key.
 Even if you've had your piercings for years and haven't done a sea salt solution soak since the early days after getting pierced, you should start using sea salt solution again if the winter weather begins to dry out the skin around your piercings.

 You have a couple options when it comes to sea salt solutions.
-You can either buy a quality pre-mixed saline wash like Recovery Piercing Aftercare Spray or H2Ocean purified ocean saltwater, or you can make a homemade sea salt solution.
+You can either buy a quality pre-mixed saline wash like Recovery Piercing Aftercare Spray, or you can make a homemade sea salt solution.
 The benefit of making a homemade sea salt solution is the ability to mix in tea tree oil, which is an all-natural enhancer with magical moisturizing and antiseptic properties.
 If the skin around your piercing has begun to crack and bleed, adding tea tree oil to your aftercare regime will help your body fight infection that could otherwise easily take root in the cracks in your skin.
 Tea tree oil cannot be applied directly to the skin, though; it has to be mixed with a proper carrier solution, like sea salt-enriched sterile water.
 Here's how to make your own tea tree oil-enhanced sea salt solution:

 Homemade Sea Salt Solution Recipe

 - 1 Cup of Sterile Water (You can either boil tap water for 5 minutes to sterilize it or buy sterile water.)